Challenging a Will

 - The will is a forgery;

 - There is fraud involved;

-There is case law which establishes the test for whether a person has testamentary capacity.
-Generally speaking, a will-maker must satisfy the following at the time they make their Will:-
+Case law has established the test for whether a person has testamentary capacity.
+Generally speaking, a will-maker must satisfy the following at the time they make their will:

 - They recall their property in general terms;